All Products

 For more information, see Logstash configuration files.

-6. Click Next to configure pipeline parameters.
+6. Click Next and configure the pipeline parameters.

 管道参数配置